MUDE-2025/PA1.2/1_upload_github.md

 1. Download the [zip of the dummy file](https://files.mude.citg.tudelft.nl/file_to_upload.zip)
 2. Unzip the dummy file.
 3. Click the "Add file" button and then select "Upload Files"
 4. Drag the file you changed (for now the file to be uploaded) to the appropriate box, or find it using the "Browse" feature.
+You can upload multiple files at once if you want, they will overwrite existing files with the same name.
+If you upload a full folder, it will preserve the folder structure.
 5. Once the file is there you don't have to edit any text (e.g., the commit messages)
 6. Simply click the green "Commit Changes" button.
 7. That's it!